-Phoebe Bridgers, Mac DeMarco, Angel Olsen for Planned Parenthood gig
+Watch Phoebe Bridgers, Angel Olsen and more play Planned Parenthood gig

-Phoebe Bridgers, Mac DeMarco and Angel Olsen are among the artists set to play a virtual fundraiser for Planned Parenthood this month.
+Phoebe Bridgers, Mac DeMarco and Angel Olsen all played a virtual fundraiser gig for Planned Parenthood last night (October 25) – see footage below.

-The event, billed as ‘Village Of Love Planned Parenthood’, will be held online on October 25 and also feature a raffle, auction and more, all benefiting Planned Parenthood in Los Angeles and New York.
+The event, billed as ‘Village Of Love Planned Parenthood’, also featured a raffle, auction and more, all benefiting Planned Parenthood in Los Angeles and New York.

-Also playing the event will be Margo Price, Devendra Banhart, Brittany Howard, Ezra Furman, Perfume Genius, Weyes Blood, Tenacious D and lots more, all promising performances of their own songs as well as a number of covers.
+Also playing the event were Margo Price, Devendra Banhart, Brittany Howard, Ezra Furman, Perfume Genius, Weyes Blood, Tenacious D and lots more, who gave performances of their own songs as well as a number of covers.

+During Angel Olsen’s set, she covered George Harrison‘s ‘Beware Of Darkness’ and Blondie‘s ‘Heart Of Glass’.

+Phoebe Bridgers, meanwhile, shared a tribute to the late John Prine, who died back in April from coronavirus complications.

 Organisers of the event said: “Planned Parenthood needs our support more than ever.
 As we face an election that will determine the future of access to sexual and reproductive health care, it is vital that Planned Parenthood has the resources to continue providing care and expanding their advocacy efforts, including crucial outreach to get out and vote.”